noahbroyles/supermath/README.md

 ```
 average(listOfNums)
 ```
-  returns the average of a list of numbers  \
+  returns the average of a list of numbers

 ```
 mean(listOfNums)
 ```
-  same as average, different name  \
+  same as average, different name

 ```
 gcd(a, b)
 ```
-  returns the greatest common denominator of numbers `a` and `b`  \
+  returns the greatest common denominator of numbers `a` and `b`

 ```
 lcm(a, b)
 ```
-  returns the lowest common multiple of numbers `a` and `b`  \
+  returns the lowest common multiple of numbers `a` and `b`  \n\n\n